 The sleep pattern is related to the growth requirements of every individual as he or she grows older in terms of age.
 You can see how sleep requirements gradually decrease over an individual’s lifespan.
-This a clear sign by your aging body and hence you need to clock in the required amount of sleep as recommended.
+This a clear sign from your aging body.
+That’s why you need to clock in the required amount of sleep as recommended.

 Sleeping hosts many health benefits

 Sleeping hosts a number of health benefits thereby boosting an individual’s growth and energizing him.
 As mentioned above, avoiding sleep is bound to get you trapped in a series of unhealthy habits including lower immunity strength, slower tissue repair and you might become more passive and also less energetic.
 Is 5 hours enough sleep each night if you want to avoid these unhealthy habits and their consequences?
 If you are aged between 20-64 years, sleeping 5 hours per night every night will adversely affect your help.
 Try 7-9 hours sleep most nights to live longer and enjoy life but 6 hours is the minimum.
 Have a read as to why 7 hours sleep a night can revolutionize your sleep by clicking here.

 A few of the key benefits of sleeping can be elaborated as follows: